 This data creation process results in a file that includes the total cost of the drug for each MCBS beneficiary and prescription as well as each plan’s associated cost sharing structure for that drug.
 Note that for those plans not offering a drug benefit (MA-Only) and for Original Medicare beneficiaries not enrolling in a Medicare Part D plan, out-of-pocket costs are determined using total drug costs for each MCBS beneficiary.

 Using each plan’s drug coverage status of the MCBS drugs and PBP-based cost sharing information (deductible, initial coverage limit, co-copayments and/or coinsurance, gap coverage, etc.), the beneficiary’s out-of-pocket costs are calculated.
-The calculations are done according to the type of Part D plan (Defined Standard, Basic Alternative, Actuarially Equivalent, or Enhanced Alternative) and the associated cost share structure.
 The calculations are based upon the assumption that each prescription is for a one-month (30-day) supply of drugs (rather than the 90-day or other-day supply) from an in-network pharmacy.
-In the event that both preferred and non-preferred pharmacies exist, the calculations are based on the preferred pharmacy cost-sharing.
+In the event that both preferred retail and standard retail pharmacies exist, the calculations are based on the preferred retail pharmacy cost-sharing.

-The OOPC calculations follow as closely as possible those used by the Medicare Drug Plan Finder in terms of sorting the drugs and assigning cost sharing at the various thresholds (e.g., deductible, initial coverage level (ICL), catastrophic).
+The OOPC calculations sort the drugs and assigning cost sharing at the various thresholds (e.g., deductible, initial coverage level (ICL), catastrophic).
 That is, the prescriptions are reviewed sequentially, with each plan’s cost sharing structure used through each phase (e.g., pre-ICL, gap, and post-ICL).
 The copayments are used directly in calculations of costs; the coinsurance amounts are determined by multiplying the coinsurance percentage by the full cost of the drug from the PDE data.
-As noted earlier, throughout the processing, the lowest cost sharing available for a given MCBS drug is used.
-Additional plan features are also incorporated into the calculations, such as mandatory gap coverage (both the standard benefit for generic drugs and the coverage gap discount program for applicable drugs) and additional gap coverage offered for full and/or partial tiers.
+Throughout the processing, the lowest cost sharing available for a given MCBS drug is used.
+Additional plan features are also incorporated into the calculations, such as mandatory gap coverage (both the standard benefit for generic drugs and the coverage gap discount program for applicable drugs) additional gap coverage offered for full and/or partial tiers, and free first fill.